 My sister introduced me to this place,Neighborhoods Coffee and Crepes, which is literally her neighborhood crepe place.
 I fell in love immediately.
 The name gives away everything it is, that is, a quiet spot for locals to come in, enjoy a freshly made crepe, and have a cup of joe.

-Neighborhoods serves George Howell Direct Trade Coffee, seasonal coffee drinks such as a maple latte, and hot chocolate that has a slightly bitter end that actually rounds out the chocolate flavors.
+Neighborhoods serves George Howell Direct Trade Coffee, seasonal coffee drinks such as a maple latte, and hot chocolate that just slightly bitter enough to round out the sweet chocolate.
 (Do I sound like a connoisseur yet…?)

 - Neighborhoods Coffee & Crepes | Address: 96 Peterborough Street, Boston, MA